njamesgeorge1223/Student-Outcomes-Analysis-with-Pandas/README.md

 This repository is for the Week #4 Homework Assignment.
+This interactive Python notebook, PyCitySchools_starter.ipynb, reads two csv files containing data about students and school in a single school district.
+From the data, the notebook performs the necessary calculations to create a high-level snapshot of the district's key metrics.
+The following analysis reflects my conclusions about these metrics.